 Repayment Assistance Through Forgiveness, Scholarships, or Service

-Theis the federal uniformed service of the United States Public Health Service (PHS) consisting of only commissioned officers as one of the seven uniformed services of the United States.
-The PHS Commissioned Corps fill public health leadership and service roles within federal government agencies and programs.
+The is the federal uniformed service of the United States Public Health Service (PHS) consisting of commissioned officers as one of the seven uniformed services of the United States.
+The PHS Commissioned Corps fills public health leadership and service roles within federal government agencies and programs.
+To learn more about being a medical officer in USPHS, review this and read of physicians with the Commissioned Corps.

 Civil Service Programs

-Opportunities exist to serve through the, the , the , the , the , as well as other federal agencies.
-As a civil servant (public sector employee working for a government department or agency) you may meet the qualifying criteria for a scholarship, loan repayment, or loan forgiveness program to assist you with your medical education loans.
+Opportunities exist to serve through the as well as other federal agencies.
+As a civil servant (public sector employee working for a government department or agency) you may meet the qualifying criteria for a scholarship, loan repayment, or loan forgiveness program to assist you with your medical education loans., the , the , the , the ,

 National Health Service Corps: Students to Service (S2S) Program

 Some medical professionals may choose to obtain their medical degree by participating in a military scholarship or loan repayment program.
-The qualifications and commitment for each program vary, so research your options.
-Visit the
+The qualifications and commitment for each program vary, so research your options with the various branches of the military.
+Here are some resources to review:

 The highlights various programs on their website.
 Some of these programs include the Education Debt Reduction Program (EDRP) and the Health Professional Scholarship Program (HPSP).
-Visit the U.S. Department of Veterans Affairs website for complete information.
+Visit the tab for complete information.

 Loan Forgiveness Options

-- See the fact sheet for additional information on loan forgiveness options.
+- See the fact sheet for additional information about loan forgiveness options.

 - Utilize the AAMC's free, searchable database of state and federal loan repayment and forgiveness programs at .